okta/okta-developer-docs/packages/@okta/vuepress-site/code/react/okta_react/index.md

 The component for this route (LoginCallback) comes with `@okta/okta-react`.
 It handles token parsing, token storage, and redirecting to a protected page if one triggered the sign in.

 ### Connect the Routes
-Update `src/App.js` to include your project components and routes. `Security` is the component that controls the authentication flows, so it requires your OpenId Connect configuration.
-By default, `@okta/okta-react` redirects to Okta's sign in page when the user isn't authenticated.
+Update `src/App.js` to include your project components and routes. `Security` is the component that controls the authentication flows, so it requires your OpenID Connect configuration.
+By default, `@okta/okta-react` redirects to Okta's sign-in page when the user isn't authenticated.

 In this example, `onAuthRequired` is overridden to redirect to the custom sign-in route instead, which requires a component that is a descendent of Router to have access to `react-router`'s `history`.
 Other router libraries will have their own methods of managing browser history: